-Your Traxxas radio system is equipped with a builtin failsafe function that returns the throttle to its last saved neutral position in the event of a signal loss.
-The LED on the transmitter and the receiver will rapidly flash red when the failsafe mode is activated.
+Your Traxxas radio system is equipped with a builtin fail-safe function that returns the throttle to its last saved neutral position in the event of a signal loss.
+The LED on the transmitter and the receiver will rapidly flash red when the fail-safe mode is activated.
 If Fail-Safe activates while you are operating your model, determine the reason for signal loss and resolve the problem before operating your model again.

-THE TRX 3.3 RACING ENGINE
+THE TRX® 2.5 RACING ENGINE

-Traxxas strongly discourages changing or modifying any part of the TRX 3.3 Racing Engine.
-Old tech tips and tricks that may have boosted the power of other engines could seriously diminish the performance of the TRX 3.3 Racing Engine.
+Traxxas strongly discourages changing or modifying any part of the TRX 2.5 Racing Engine.
+Old tech tips and tricks that may have boosted the power of other engines could seriously diminish the performance of the TRX 2.5 Racing Engine.

-There's more advanced thinking, development and testing in the stock parts of your TRX 3.3 Racing Engine than in many aftermarket manufacturer's performance parts.
-The TRX 3.3 Racing Engine is already the most powerful engine in its class and may not benefit from average, low-tech, aftermarket bolt-on performance items.
+There's more advanced thinking, development, and testing in the stock parts of your TRX 2.5 Racing Engine than in many aftermarket manufacturer's performance parts.
+The TRX 2.5 Racing Engine is already one of the most powerful engines in its class and may not benefit from average, low-tech, aftermarket bolt-on performance items.